How Much Does It Cost to Repair a Wood Fence in 2025?

 • Weather conditions

-Sagging gates can occur due to surrounding posts sagging in the ground or failing parts.
-A gate can also sag if its heaviness forced the frame out of alignment.
+Sagging gates can occur due to surrounding posts sinking into the ground or failing components.
+A gate can also sag if its heaviness forces the frame out of alignment.
 To fix this, you can install a tension rod with a turnbuckle adjustment for $5 to $15, excluding labor.
-Another way to mend a misaligned gate is to remove it from the hinges and attach a new wood diagonal bracing kit for between $15 and $40, not including labor.
+Another way to mend a misaligned gate is to remove it from the hinges and attach a new wood diagonal bracing kit, which costs between $15 and $40, not including labor.

 In most cases, sagging or leaning is a complicated repair and not a DIY project.
-Homeowners should call a professional to diagnose the problem and give a quote to fix it.
+Homeowners should call a professional to diagnose the problem and obtain a quote for the repair.

 Wooden Gate Repair Costs